🧠 Counselling in Nanaimo, Virtual Canada-Wide | Trauma + Grief + Loss🧠

 EMDR Therapy for first responders

-Soma House Counselling & Wellness in Nanaimo, we understand that trauma impacts both the brain and nervous system — especially for those who serve on the front lines.
-Veterans, RCMP officers, firefighters, and other first responders are repeatedly exposed to high-stress, life-threatening situations that can take a lasting toll on mental and physical health.
+At Soma House Counselling & Wellness, we recognize that trauma affects both the brain and the nervous system—particularly for those who serve on the front lines.
+Veterans, RCMP members, firefighters, paramedics, and other first responders are routinely exposed to high-stress, life-threatening, and morally complex situations.
+Over time, this repeated exposure can contribute to PTSD, anxiety, sleep disturbance, emotional numbing, and cumulative occupational stress.

 Farnaz’s Trauma-Informed EMDR Approach

-Farnaz Farrokhi, M.A., CCC, RCC, is a Canadian Certified Counsellor and Registered Clinical Counsellor specializing in trauma recovery through neurological and nervous-system-based therapies.
-Trained in EMDR, Farnaz integrates somatic and mindfulness-based approaches to help clients regulate their nervous system, reprocess trauma, and rebuild a sense of safety.
+Farnaz Farrokhi-Holmes, M.A., CCC, RCC, is a Canadian Certified Counsellor and Registered Clinical Counsellor with specialized training in EMDR and trauma-informed, nervous-system-based therapies.
+Her work integrates EMDR with somatic and mindfulness-based approaches to support regulation, trauma processing, and long-term recovery.

 References